Masonkta/PokeMatch/README (Ctrl+Shift+V to preview).md

 2. **Explore and Swipe on Pokémon**:
     - Use the **Like** and **Dislike** buttons to navigate through Pokémon profiles.
     - Your liked and disliked Pokémon will be saved in the Neo4j database for personalized recommendations.
+    - Previously seen pokemon will not reappear if they have been liked or disliked already.
     - When you successfully match with a Pokémon, an animation will appear

+## Planned Features

+1. **Messaging System**:s
+    -Allow users to message any pokémon they have sucessfully matched with through a chat system.

+## Credits

+    Developer: Stephan Johnson
+    Designer/Developer: Anamaria Montes
+    Developer: Mason Maddox
+    Developer: Caje Auchard